agentcontest/massim_2018/docs/scenario.md

 #### Self details

 The `self` element contains information about the agent itself; its current battery charge and used carrying capacity, position, role and team.
+If the agent is in the same location as a facility, that facility is listed as an attribute as well.
 The action the agent executed in the last step together with its result is included in a child node of the `self` element.

+Also, a child element for each carried item type is nested.
+Finally, if the agent currently follows a route, each waypoint of that route is listed in a child node, containing its location and index within the route.

 #### Team details